-N’APA Neffer Amateur Press Alliance: Involved fans publish their own zines (zine…short for “magazine”), and send electronic files to the Bureau Head, who assembles them and in turn sends the files to everyone involved with N’APA.
+N’APA Neffer Amateur Press Alliance: Involved fen create their own zines (zine…short for “magazine”), and send electronic files to the Bureau Head, who assembles them and in turn sends the collated files to the membership.
 Most individual zines only contain the writing of the fan producing the issue.
+Unlike many APAs, there is no minimum activity requirement.
+N’APA is circulated to all N3F Members, not just to contributors.
 Once upon a time, people actually printed paper copies and sent them off to be collated.
 Under modern conditions, electronic files are sent to the Bureau Head.
 Electronic files permit far fancier issues to be sent to all members.
-PDFs are preferred, but the Bureau Head can convert other Word-type formats.
+Please send .doc, .rtf, .txt or similar files to the BuHead, who converts them to PDF format.
 N’APA is bi-monthly.
-You can be an amateur, semi-professional, or professional.
-All is fair game here.
-Contact N’APA Collator George Phillies email@example.com for more information or a sample issue.
+You can be a fan, semi-professional, or professional writer; all members may contribute.
+Contact N’APA Collator Jefferson Swycaffer firstname.lastname@example.org for more information or a sample issue.

 Ionisphere Ionisphere (note the second “i”) is the revived bimonthly zine of the Fan-Pro Activity Coordinating Bureau.
 The Bureau and its zine exist to increase interactions between readers and writers, publish interviews with writers and fen, promote contact information and web locations, and support convention activities.
-For more information, contact Bureau Head John Thiel <firstname.lastname@example.org>.
+For more information, contact Bureau Head John Thiel email@example.com.

 Electronic Publications Yes, we have a bunch of electronic venues: